The XRP Ledger Consensus Process

 Figure 1: XRP Ledger Elements

 The XRP Ledger has a new ledger version every several seconds.
-The ledger versions that preceded it comprise the ledger history.
+The ledger versions that preceded it form the ledger history.
 Even the most recent validated ledger is part of history, as it represents the state of the network as of a short time ago.
 In the present, the network is evaluating transactions which may be applied and finalized in the next ledger version.

 Figure 2: XRP Ledger Sequence and History